KamsiO/Mad_Libs/README.md

 * [Acknowledgements](#acknowledgements)

 ## Introduction
 This project was my first dive into developing for iOS after learning Swift.
 As a first project, I thought it would be interesting to develop a game, and a mad-libs app seemed like a simple game to develop.
 Though a mad libs app could be as simple as text fields and string interpolation, I decided to take this project to the next level.
 I experimented with animations, segues, music, and text-to-speech.
-I also added a combination of features and functions that would minimize how specific a user needs to be when inputting their words while still maintaining the grammar of the story.
+I also added a combination of features and methods that would minimize how specific a user needs to be when inputting their words while still maintaining the grammar of the story.

 ## Built With
 * Swift 4.2.1